What are some of the best supplements for longevity?

 These supplements are often a far cry away from many so-called “anti-aging” supplements that often are very popular but that don’t extend lifespan, or have very little or no science behind them.
 Some of these could even accelerate aging or increase mortality.

-In other words, you might be surprised that you don’t find many antioxidants or popular “anti-aging” vitamins or minerals in this longevity stack: most of these do not slow down aging or extend lifespan.
+Put differently, you might be surprised that you don’t find many antioxidants or popular “anti-aging” vitamins or minerals in this longevity stack: most of these do not slow down aging or extend lifespan.
 This includes popular “anti-aging” substances like coenzyme Q10, ubiquinol, acetyl-cysteine (ACL), nicotinamide riboside (NR), and many others.

 Despite that for some of these ingredients there are scientific studies showing they can indeed extend lifespan, there are many more studies showing they don’t extend lifespan, or even worse, can shorten lifespan.
 So I would be careful with these supplements.